 - The goodwill and trade name impairment charges recorded in the year ended December 31, 2008 (and also reflected in the twelve months ended September 30, 2009) are one-time items that we believe do not reflect our ongoing operations.
 These charges are explained in greater detail in "Management's discussion and analysis of financial condition and results of operations-Critical accounting policies-Goodwill and other intangible assets;" - The small amount of stock compensation expense recorded in the year ended December 31, 2007 was a non-cash charge for compensation under our 2006 Management Equity Incentive Plan.
-We do not believe that equity awards and the related expense under our 2006 Management Equity Incentive Plan, which we intend to terminate in connection with this offering, will be useful in predicting stock compensation expense that we may incur under the new equity incentive plan that we intend to adopt in connection with this offering.
-However, we do expect to incur stock compensation expense under the new plan, and you should see "Compensation discussion and analysis -Components of compensation-Equity-based compensation" and "Executive compensation-Equity incentive plan" for more information about that plan; and - The write-off of certain pre-CCMP Transaction excess inventory recorded in the year ended December 31, 2008 was a non-cash charge that we believe does not reflect cash outflows after our acquisition by CCMP.
+We do not believe that equity awards and the related expense under our 2006 Management Equity Incentive Plan.
+We do not believe that equity incentive Plan awards and the related expense under our 2006 Management Equity Incentive Plan, which we intend to terminate in connection with this offering, will be useful in predicting stock compensation expense that we may incur under the new equity incentive plan that we intend to adopt in connection with this offering.
+However, we do expect to incur stock compensation expense under the new plan, and you should see "Compensation discussion and analysis -Components of compensation-Equity-based compensation" and "Executive compensation-2010 Equity incentive plan" for more information about that plan; and - The write-off of certain pre-CCMP Transaction excess inventory recorded in the year ended December 31, 2008 was a non-cash charge that we believe does not reflect cash outflows after our acquisition by CCMP.